tanaynistala/geo-guide/_country-guides/EST.md

 <CountryMap code="EST" scale="7000" />

-# License Plates
+# Licence Plates

-As a member of the EU, Estonia's license plates feature a blue band on the left side of the plate with the EU circle of stars and the country code `EST`.
-Plates are white with black text: **{
+As a member of the EU, Estonia's licence plates feature a blue band on the left side of the plate with the EU circle of stars and the country code `EST`.
+Plates are white with black text: <LicencePlate style="eu" code="EST" format="123 ABC"/>.
+Licence plates are required on both the front and rear of vehicles.
-<span style={{padding: '0px 0.25rem', lineHeight: '1.2', color: 'black', backgroundColor: 'white', borderRadius: '0.25rem', borderWidth: '2px', borderColor: 'lightgray', display: 'inline-block'}}>123 ABC</span>
-}**.

 # Phone Codes